AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Methods

 \subsection{AssemBench}

 \textbf{Overview.} AssemBench is a comprehensive multimodal benchmark for spatial reasoning in robotic assembly, integrating visual assembly manuals, 3D point clouds, and precise natural language assembly instructions (see Fig.~\ref{fig:dataset_framework}).
-Its key features are: \textit{1) Large Scale.} The dataset contains 150K unique assembly steps, totaling over 900K multimodal samples.
-To enhance both visual and linguistic robustness, we augment each assembly step with diverse renderings and instruction granularities.
-Specifically, each step is rendered in three styles—\textit{Freestyle}, \textit{Non-Freestyle}, and \textit{Lineart}—where \textit{Freestyle} produces visually realistic images aligned with practical manuals at the cost of higher rendering time, while \textit{Lineart} offers a more efficient but less detailed alternative.
-In parallel, we provide two levels of textual instructions: precise instructions that describe each step explicitly (e.g., “attach the first footstool leg to the seat”) and vague instructions that follow a generic template (e.g., “Assemble the \{category\} object”), specifying only the object category. \textit{2) Rich Diversity.} While existing assembly datasets are limited to categories such as tables and chairs, AssemBench covers over 50 object categories spanning furniture, daily objects, and fragments, fostering broad assembly spatial understanding during SFT. \textit{3) High Quality.} We rigorously ensure data quality: 6D pose labels are generated through deterministic geometric computation, guaranteeing label precision; textual instructions are annotated via rejection sampling with multi-model cross-validation to select high-quality semantic descriptions, ensuring multimodal annotation consistency. \textit{4) Easy Scalability.} Our data generation pipeline seamlessly scales using diverse sources, including existing part-level datasets and extensive web-scale visual assets, enabling continuous expansion.
+Its key features are: \textit{1) Large Scale.} The dataset comprises 150K unique assembly steps and over 900K multimodal samples, with diverse visual renderings and instruction granularities to enhance robustness.
+Specifically, each step is rendered in three styles: \textit{Freestyle}, \textit{Non-Freestyle}, and \textit{Lineart}. \textit{Freestyle} generates realistic manual-like images but requires a higher rendering cost, while \textit{Lineart} is more efficient with reduced visual detail.
+Textual inputs are provided as precise step-level descriptions and vague category-level prompts to enhance data diversity in language instruction. \textit{2) Rich Diversity.} While existing assembly datasets are limited to categories such as tables and chairs, AssemBench covers over 50 object categories spanning furniture, daily objects, and fragments, fostering broad assembly spatial understanding during SFT. \textit{3) High Quality.} High data quality is ensured through deterministic geometric computation for precise 6D pose labels and rejection sampling with multi-model cross-validation for consistent textual instructions. \textit{4) Easy Scalability.} Our pipeline scales with diverse part-level datasets and web-scale visual assets, enabling continuous expansion.